 Step 4: To complete, drag the compass down into your inventory.

-Step 5: With the Crafting Table still open, drag three stacks of three sugar canes into the bottom squares, as shown below.
+Step 5: With the Crafting Table still open, drag three stacks of three sugar cane into the bottom squares, as shown below.
 Each sugar cane stack creates three sheets of paper, meaning you’ll drag stacks of paper into your inventory three times.

 Step 6: With the Crafting Table still open, select the compass in your inventory and drag it to the center square.
 Fill all other squares with one sheet of paper each, as shown below (eight total).